 Manipulation of neuronal circuits enabling the control of each neuron independently, with single-spike precision and single-cell resolution is the next challenge to be faced in optogenetics.
 This means moving from whole-region optogenetics to “circuit optogenetics”.
 As a solution to this challenge, we propose an interdisciplinary approach combining optogenetics with wave front shaping, holographic illumination, compressed sensing and opsin engineering.
 We will apply this cutting-edge technology for studying neuronal circuits in optically and physiologically diverse neural systems including the mammalian cortex and the zebrafish larva.

 - (poster) I-Wen Chen, Chung Yuen Chan, Vincent de Sars, Emiliano Ronzitti, Dimitrii Tanese, Valentina Emiliani .
-In vivo high-throughput probing of synaptic connectivity using two-photon holographic optogenetic stimulation.
+In vivo high-throughput probing of synaptic connectivity using two-photon holographic optogenetic stimulation and compressed sensing strategies.
 OPTOGEN 2022.

 - I-Wen Chen, Eirini Papagiakoumou, and V. Emiliani .
 Towards circuit optogenetics.
 Current Opinion in Neurobiology 50, 179-189.